- General Questions

 - How can I verify my result in the rankings?

-If your piece is in the top three, it must be "verified" in order to be assigned a place number in the ranking.
 Pieces that are uploaded directly from your LogCard via the Concept2 Utility or come from races are automatically classed as verified.
-To flag a manually entered piece as "verified" and have a place number assigned in the ranking, you can use the verification code from your PM3 or PM4.
+To flag a manually entered piece as "verified", you can use the verification code from your PM3 or PM4.
 Read more on how to access the PM3/PM4 verification code.
-If you have an older Performance Monitor, you may email firstname.lastname@example.org after you have entered it into the ranking with the following information:
+If you have an older Performance Monitor, you may email email@example.com after you have entered it into the ranking with the following information:

 - Your age and weight class